jema28/testing-tdd-intro/README.md

 Making your functions single-purpose will also help you test them.
 You can combine lots of small functions with their own tests to achieve bigger results.

-Think of tests as bug reports.
 What do you want a failing test to tell you?

 1. What part of your code were you testing?
 2. What should that code do?